l3ch4tno1r/Command_Line_3D/README.md

 # Console3D

-This is an attempt to display D graphics into command prompt console
+This is an attempt to display 3D graphics into command prompt console